 The primary objective of this document is to make sure that where work at height cannot be eliminated, all work at height is performed safely and that equipment has been appropriately selected.
-This code of practice relates to ladders and stepladders.
+In particular this code of practice relates to ladders and stepladders.

 Where work at height cannot be eliminated or avoided, safe means of access and working should be considered.
-As far as ladders are concerned the following should be considered.
+As far as ladders in particular are concerned the following should be considered.